Giorgi Kvirikashvili: Career

+Prime minister

-In December 2015, Kviriashvili was nominated by the Georgian Dream coalition as new Prime Minister after Irakli Garibashvili announced his resignation.
-Kvirikashvili and his incoming cabinet won the confidence vote in the Parliament with 86 votes to 28 on December 30, 2015.
+In December 2015, Kviriashvili was nominated by the Georgian Dream coalition as new prime minister after Irakli Garibashvili announced his resignation.
+Kvirikashvili and his incoming cabinet won the confidence vote in the Parliament with 86 votes to 28 on 30 December 2015.
 Kvirikashvili's government was focused on growing the economy and promoting entrepreneurship.
-One of the major reforms under his premiership was the so-called Estonian Tax model, which taxes a company's pay-out dividends but not its profits, in 2018.
+One of the major reforms under his premiership was the so-called Estonian Tax model, which taxes a company's pay-out dividends but not its profits, in 2016.
 Kvirikashvili has said that he would like to make Georgian–American relations "a backbone of regional stability, economic development, and democratization."